 One of the largest benefits of living on one income is that any extra cash can be saved.

-So even though I’d earn more in my day job, little extras like paid surveys (these are my top picks for paid surveys in Australia and New Zealand), doing market research and using coupons and cash back sites whenever possible actually went a long way.
+So even though I’d earn more in my day job, little extras like paid surveys (these are my top picks for US surveys, paid surveys in Australia and New Zealand), doing market research and using coupons and cash back sites whenever possible actually went a long way.

 Anything made from those little extras went straight to the savings fund.